Marking Time Synopsis

 The prose is not perfect and there is a stereotype or two at play, but overall Marking Time by April White is a highly entertaining escapist read, sufficiently complex to hold the interest of mature readers.
 Should a second title in the Immortal Descendants Series be published, I will certainly be getting a copy…

 BOOK RATING: The Story 4 / 5 ; The Writing 4 / 5

-* My receiving an ebook copy of this title from the author for review purposes in no way hindered the expression of my honest opinions in the above.
+* My receiving an ebook copy of this title from the author for review did not hinder the expression of my honest opinions above.